davecb/jxpath/README.md

 * using Elliotte Rusty Harold's simplification of element versus attribute,
 * doing an "explain" to show the production code to use, and
-* working in Go rather than Java or C++
+* trying out Go rather than being stuck with Java or C++

 The last is the big thing: at the 13-hours-in mark, I'd decided I very much like Go.
+It makes me productive.

-[Things still to do: json arrays, big refactor to make parser know what lexer does and simplify lexer, TBA]
+[Things still to do in the example program: json arrays, big refactor to make parser know what lexer does and simplify lexer, TBA]